How Our Household Composting System Works

 The loop is complete.

-Clean.
-No smells, flies, or mess at home
+Fermentation prevents smells, flies, and mess at home.

-Transparent.
-You know exactly where your waste goes
+You can see exactly where your food waste goes.

 This isn’t waste disposal.